Infosheets

 sarah.stroobants@fwo.be

 The next EU Framework Programme for Research and Innovation is currently referred to as "FP10".
-Although FP10 is not due to start until January 2028, discussions have already begun on how the European funding for research and innovation should be shaped.
-Official negotiations on the next Framework Programme will begin in the autumn of 2025, on the basis of the Commission's proposal published on 16 july 2025.
-"FP10" will start in 2028 and is expected to have a duration of seven years.
+Although FP10 is not due to start until January 2028, discussions are in full swing on how the European funding for research and innovation should be shaped.
+Negotiations at European level are ongoing on the basis of the Commission's proposal published on 16 july 2025.

-This infosheet provides an overview of the timeline towards the next Framework Programme as well as an overview of position and discussion papers that have been published so far.
+This infosheet provides an overview of the broader context, the timeline towards the next Framework Programme as well as an overview of position and discussion papers that have been published so far.

 June 2024